Phone Habits of a Cheating Husband: 14 Patterns to Watch

 The install-and-delete cycle

-Some cheating husbands don't keep affair-related apps on their phone permanently.
+Some cheating husbands do not keep affair-related apps on their phone permanently.
 They install them, use them, then delete them before coming home.
 They re-install the next day.
 This pattern leaves traces:

 - Storage usage may fluctuate noticeably as apps are added and removed